 Miller's Butte on the National Elk Refuge.
 This family of cats resided there

-for forty-one straight days.
+for forty-two straight days.
 It was a natural spectacle I had never imagined

 I would have the opportunity to witness in the wilds.
 Over time, I began to

 realize this valley of Jackson Hole and the Yellowstone Ecosystem

 encompassing it, was a naturalist's dream and nature photographer's

 paradise.
 And over time this led me into the realization that Jackson Hole

 Grand Expeditions would become an avenue to express my experiences